 1. Twitter in transition

 This year was hardly smooth sailing for Twitter.
 In October, co-founder Jack Dorsey returned as CEO to a company that was in a “new state of disarray” (in the words of The New York Times) and dealing with membership numbers that seemed all but stuck.
-Changes have started happening, and in …
+Changes have started happening, and …

 What does it take to succeed on social media?
 Some Viraltag users with serious social mojo are taking us behind-the-scenes of their daily routines.
 Today we meet Kellie Hemmerly, a food blogger based in the Philadelphia suburbs.